gjcooper/VAULT/01_articles/chernev2010categorization.md

 ---
+cssclasses:
-cssclass: research_note
+  - research_note
-type: "journalArticle"
+type: journalArticle
-author: "Chernev, Alexander; Gal, David"
+author: Chernev, Alexander; Gal, David
 title: "Categorization Effects in Value Judgments: Averaging Bias in Evaluating Combinations of Vices and Virtues"
-publication: "Journal of Marketing Research"
+publication: Journal of Marketing Research
 date: 2010-08-01
 citekey: chernev2010categorization
 aliases:
   - "Categorization Effects in Value Judgments: Averaging Bias in Evaluating Combinations of Vices and Virtues"
 ---

 # Categorization Effects in Value Judgments: Averaging Bias in Evaluating Combinations of Vices and Virtues